Kirtan: Turiya Sings: Reception

-Glide Magazines Jim Hynes stated: "The immediacy of the recording leaves the listener with some trepidation is to whether it's permissible to violate what is clearly a sacred space as Alice is in her own realm of spirituality and devotion...
+Glide Magazines Jim Hynes stated, "The immediacy of the recording leaves the listener with some trepidation is to whether it's permissible to violate what is clearly a sacred space as Alice is in her own realm of spirituality and devotion...
 Alice, long regarded as one of the pillars of spiritual jazz, is at her most deeply spiritual in this setting, one that has only minute traces, if any, associated with jazz."

-Britt Robson of JazzTimes commented: "Alice's voice is invested with the commanding purity of faith, of someone who has been tempered by the travails of tragedy and emerged transcendent...
+Britt Robson of JazzTimes commented, "Alice's voice is invested with the commanding purity of faith, of someone who has been tempered by the travails of tragedy and emerged transcendent...
 The slow shifts of her organ chords contain the gentle sway of the gospel church, and the subtle emphasis changes in her phrasing bring the blues into the ashram."

-Writing for Uncut, Richard Williams remarked: "The listener is drawn into a world of solitary devotion... the longer you listen, the more you're drawn in and the less aesthetically confining the music's self-imposed restraints seem."
+Writing for Uncut, Richard Williams remarked, "The listener is drawn into a world of solitary devotion... the longer you listen, the more you're drawn in and the less aesthetically confining the music's self-imposed restraints seem."

-In a review for Beats Per Minute, Ethan Reis wrote: "The otherworldly feel of the original Turiya Sings is gone, and so we are presented with a sound that is very much of this world...
+In a review for Beats Per Minute, Ethan Reis wrote, "The otherworldly feel of the original Turiya Sings is gone, and so we are presented with a sound that is very much of this world...
 Whereas the Turiya Sings cassette rip floated in lo-fi heaven, the new version is comparatively ascetic, but Alice's voice is gripping in its relative isolation."

 The Washington Posts Andy Beta called the album "an entrancing listen, an intimate glimpse of an artist whose greatness has only just been acknowledged in this world," but, concerning the stripped-down nature of the recording, asked "is that what Alice Coltrane wanted others to hear?"

-In 2023, Nathan Fielder and Benny Safdie used two tracks, "Jagadishwar" and "Jai Ramachandra", in their Showtime series The Curse, as well as using the album's vibe and style as a guideline for John Medeski's original score for the show, executive produced by Oneohtrix Point Never.
+In 2023, Nathan Fielder and Benny Safdie used two tracks, "Jagadishwar" and "Jai Ramachandra", in their Showtime series The Curse, as well as using the album's vibe and style as a guideline for John Medeski's original score for the show, on which Oneohtrix Point Never served as executive producer.